 Student success in college coursework is the result of individual effort and supportive and responsive personal, employer and college environments.
 Adult students returning to college while managing a family and full time employment are especially vulnerable without support.
-Some strategies that can assist with student success include the following:
+Some strategies that can assist with student success are described below.